Radiology, Nuclear Medicine (Minnesota)

 Students spend the first week taking rotations through each nuclear medicine area.
 They spend the first day in general nuclear medicine, the second day in the nuclear cardiology laboratory, the third day in an inpatient setting, the fourth day in radiopharmacy, and the fifth day in various outpatient imaging rooms.

 During the second week, students spend the entire week in the outpatient setting abstracting charts and discussing clinical tests.
 In the third week, they are in the nuclear cardiology area on rotation with one of the cardiologists.
 They help with exercise tests, the interpretation of exercise ECGs, and with reviewing and reading nuclear cardiology studies.

-During week four, students are at Saint Marys Hospital where they not only review the nuclear medicine studies being performed, but have an opportunity to observe the ultrasound, CT and angiography studies being performed in the hospital's imaging center.
+During week four, students are at Mayo Clinic Hospital, Saint Marys Campus, where they not only review the nuclear medicine studies being performed, but have an opportunity to observe the ultrasound, CT and angiography studies being performed in the hospital's imaging center.

 In addition to the above schedule, students are expected to attend department conferences (Monday through Friday, noon to 1 p.m., and Tuesdays and Thursdays 4 - 5 p.m.).
 Students also are expected to read Essentials of Nuclear Medicine Imaging, Third Edition, by Mettler and Guiberteau.